Freeze and Bake Blueberry Pie

 - Make your favorite double pie crust recipe.
-Wrap dough, and chill as directed in 2 disks.
+Wrap the dough, and chill as directed in 2 disks.

 - Combine the cornstarch and water in a small bowl and whisk the blueberry and sugar mixture into it.
-Return mixture to the pan and cook, stirring constantly, over low heat, until it boils, thickens and becomes clear.
+Return the mixture to the pan and cook, stirring constantly, over low heat, until it boils, thickens and becomes clear.

 - Roll out top crust into a rectangle and into 8-10 strips to make the lattice topping.
 You can get fancy and weave the strips or just place half in one direction and top diagonally with the other half.
 Seal and crimp the edges as desired.